dhughes/tiy-java-crash-course/Crash Course.md

 ## Hello World

 Let's get started here by writing our first Java program.
 When learning a new language, programmers typically begin by writing the simplest possible program.
-Traditionally, this program just outputs the text  "Hello world."
+Traditionally, this program simply outputs the text  "Hello world."

-Java programmers usually write code in specialized text editors called an Integrated Development Environments (IDEs).
+Java programmers usually write code in specialized text editors called  Integrated Development Environments (IDEs).
 An IDE provides a wide range of tools to help programmers write and debug code.
 However, for the purposes of this class, we'll be using an online tool called [glot.io](https://glot.io/) to write, run, and share our code.

 Go to https://glot.io/new/java to get started.
 Here you will see a simple interface that will allow you to enter code and run it.